 This RAP is offered in two locations - each with a different associated course - see specific course and location information below!

-Read what instructor Christina DiMarco-Crook has to say about the course:
+Read what Fall 2022 instructor Shay Olmstead has to say about the course:

-Read what returning instructor Alex Ponomareff has to say about the course:
+Read what Fall 2022 instructor Robert Louis has to say about the course:

 Science fiction has become one of the most popular genres in contemporary culture in the United States and around the world.
-Also, science fiction is a genre of the contemporary moment.
-It is a phrase that first appears in 1851 but that does not become popular until its introduction into pulp magazines in the 1920s.
-It is also a genre whose stories often respond to issues and problems in the present moment.
-We will work to understand these works in their historical contexts, while also attempting to understand their relevance to our present day.
-In order to understand the scope of this genre, we are going to read and watch a series of short stories, plays, films, television shows, comic books, and novels.
+Science fiction comments on the present moment as it imagines alternative futures or universes.
+We will work to understand these works in their historical and geographical contexts, while also attempting to understand their relevance to our present day.
+In order to understand the scope of this genre, we will read and watch a series of short stories, films, and novels together with critical articles and theoretical texts.

-This class is discussion-based.
-You will be expected to participate, both in person and on line, and to work in small groups throughout the semester.
+This class is project- and discussion-based.
+That is, the class is divided in individual work, group discussions, and group projects.
+You will be expected to participate, both in person and online, and to work in small groups throughout the semester.
 For this reason, one of our main goals will be to create a learning community that allows for free and open conversation and thought.
-You will all be encouraged to share your thoughts, feelings, and ideas, demonstrating that you are a good listener and classmate.
+You will all be encouraged to share your thoughts, feelings, and ideas, demonstrating that you are an engaged participant.